foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/use-openocd.md

 and runs OpenOCD.
 Debug host is a host that runs GDB, which connects to the OpenOCD with TCP connection.
 Typically it is the same host.

-Note, that all Synopsys boards a have built-in debug cable.
+Note, that all MIPS ARC boards a have built-in debug cable.
 It means that a separate Digilent HS cable is not required for connecting to the board, but only a simple USB cable.